What are Essential Oils?

 Gattefossé’s use of lavender oil was clearly an intentional act, and the result impressed him greatly, and possibly saved his life.
 It was a special moment for him and for aromatherapy.
 It also helped make him famous, and we still remember the incident 106 years later.
 Subsequently he collaborated with a number of doctors who treated French soldiers for war wounds using lavender and other essential oils.
 The accounts of these cases constitute a large part of his 1937 book “Aromathérapie”, by the way, this was the first appearance of the word “aromatherapy” in print.

-In the 1980s and 1990s, aromatherapy was rediscovered in Western countries as interest in complementary and alternative medicine (CAM) began to grow.
+During the 1980s and 1990s, Western countries rediscovered aromatherapy as interest in complementary and alternative medicine (CAM) grew.

-Essential oils are used in a variety of ways.
-The more common ways are by inhalation, in the bath, mixed with body/massage oils, creams or lotions, compresses, in aromatherapy diffusers and aromatherapy lamps.
-Essential oils should only be used by the drop and kept out of the reach of children.
-Never place undiluted essential oils directly onto the skin.
-The concentrated essence may cause skin irritation.
-Always dilute essential oils in a carrier oil such as kukui nut oil, almond oil, coconut oil or other vegetable oil before applying to the body.
-Essential oils may be applied individually or mixed together and used as a synergistic blend.
-This enhances their power and amplifies their vibration.
+People use essential oils in various ways.
+The most common methods include inhalation, adding them to baths, mixing them with body or massage oils, creams, or lotions, using them in compresses or employing them in aromatherapy diffusers and lamps.
+Always use essential oils by the drop and keep them out of children’s reach.
+Avoid applying undiluted essential oils directly to your skin, as their concentrated essence might cause irritation.
+Dilute essential oils in a carrier oil, such as kukui nut oil, almond oil, coconut oil, or another vegetable oil, before applying them to your body.
+You can apply essential oils individually or blend them to create a synergistic mix that enhances their effectiveness and amplifies their vibration.

 Methods of using Essential Oils

 AROMATIC BATH: Add 10 drops of essential oils to a cup of Epsom salt or sea salt, or into an emulsifier such as milk or sesame oil.
-Aromatic bath salts disperse the oils safely into the water, while milk and sesame oil emulsify the essential oil so that it disperses.
+Bath salts disperse the oils safely into the water, while milk and sesame oil emulsify the essential oil so that it disperses.
 Relax in bath for 20 minutes.
-Benefits: Aromatic baths are excellent for skin problems, circulatory problems, respiratory symptoms, stress and nervous tension, insomnia, muscular, and menstrual pains.
+Benefits: Aromatic baths are excellent for skin problems, circulatory problems, respiratory symptoms, stress, nervous tension, insomnia, muscular, and menstrual pains.
 Caution: Overuse of essential oils in the bath can cause irritation.
 Use only mild, non-irritating oils.

 INHALATION: Place 1 to 6 drops of Essential oil on a tissue or cotton ball or put them in an inhaling device and breath in deeply the aromatic fragrances.